cosmofur/EX716/README.md

                     ':' Label     :  Unlike others assemblers labels are identified with a proceeding ":"
                     '@' Macro     :  Executes Macro, %1-%9 (max) are the arguments, %0 is unique ID '=' Label Val :  Assigns a fixed 16b numeric value to a label.
-                                     Lables and Macros do not share dictionary space, so you can reuse a Label and Macro with the same names, but mean diffrent things.
+                                     Labels and Macros do not share dictionary space, so you can reuse a Label and Macro with the same names, but mean different things.
                     'P' Print line:  Print rest of line for logging or debugging, at assembly time.
                     '!'
 Macro     :  The 'only' conditional logic for the Macro system, if the named Macro is already defined, then skip forward until ENDBLOCK, meant